barryvdh/laravel-ide-helper/readme.md

     php artisan ide-helper:generate -S

+Note: You do need CodeIntel for Sublime Text: https://github.com/Kronuz/SublimeCodeIntel

 You can also publish the config-file to change implementations (ie. interface to specific class) or set defaults for --helpers or --sublime.

     php artisan config:publish barryvdh/laravel-ide-helper